 Public Health clinics and agencies such as Options for Sexual Health BC (1-800-739-7367) or the Pregnancy Options Service (1-888-875-3163) provide information and non-judgemental support and counselling for women and their partners dealing with an unexpected pregnancy.
 The Pregnancy Options Service can provide up-to-date information about abortion services available in BC and in the United States.
-The CARE program at the BC Women's Hospital also provides counselling services for women experiencing an unplanned pregnancy and abortion services for women who need an abortion for genetic or medical reasons.
+The CARE program at the BC Women's Hospital also provides counselling services for people experiencing an unplanned pregnancy and abortion services for people who need an abortion for genetic or medical reasons.

 Other things you can do:

 - See your healthcare provider for contraception (birth control).

 - Get STI testing in case you were also exposed to any STIs.